rolandtoth/Blog/input/portfolio-update-2024/index.md

 I could search for icons and copy their data-URLs, and that was all there was to it.
 I could delete the whole icono SCSS directory - what a relief!

+## Design

+Previously there were background images linked from [Lorem Picsum](https://picsum.photos/) which were mostly great for the pages, but I found them to be too heavy and in some cases they reduced text readability.
+I decided to try replacing them with solid colors and actually I liked the result.
+Colors alone were not entirely making it, but with a slight noise pattern they became much better.

+Colors vary from page to page but not in a random way.
+Just like in case of avatars, the same page always gets the same color.
+I've searched for a nice 24-color dark pastel palette and used those colors here.

+I also found out that during the various design adjustments in the past, featured images were rarely displayed, even though there was one for almost each post.
+With the removal of background images I wanted them back, so now there's are thumbnails on the Recent Posts page, and also each post displays its featured image.

+## Other updates

+While browsing Eleventy's site and couldn't help myself to try out some plugins.
+The RSS Feed, Reading Time, External Links plugins were easy to integrate and added useful features to the site with minimal effort.

 ## The result

 The result is... the same as before, UI-wise.
 But under the hood it's much simpler and maintainable, not to mention that Netlify won't fail at building the static site because of unsupported Node runtime.
 Also `serve` mode became instant, the site refreshes within 1 second.
 Eleventy is still amazing!